Canon 200D vs Sony RX10 IV

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Sony RX10 IV – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.